 I currently have four research projects underway:

-The Saw and the Seed: Forestry & the Politics of Conservation in Colonial Korea (under contract with the Weyerhaeuser Environmental Books Series, University of Washington Press)
+The Saw & the Seed: Forestry & the Politics of Conservation in Colonial Korea (under contract with the Weyerhaeuser Environmental Books Series, University of Washington Press)

-A brief overview of the origins and findings of the project can be read here.
+A brief overview of the project can be read here.

 My current book project examines Japanese efforts to understand, modernize, rehabilitate, exploit, and showcase Korea’s forests during the period of colonial rule (1910-1945).
 In addition to broadening the scope of environmental histories of East Asia, this study draws upon a wide range of hitherto unexplored Japanese- and Korean-language archival sources to illustrate how resource management, state-sponsored science, and ideas about conservation took shape in Japan’s colonial territories.
 In particular, I argue that the forestry enterprise in colonial Korea was as concerned with the seed as it was with the saw: it placed forest regeneration and conservation at the very heart of its efforts to modernize the Korean landscape and the ecological sensibilities of its inhabitants.
 Driven by utilitarian concerns about resource scarcity, a growing empire-wide demand for Korea’s forest products, and fears of cascading environmental degradation, foresters dispatched from the so-called “green archipelago” set out to reclaim a peninsula routinely described as “a land of bald mountains and red earth.”
 But forest reclamation in Korea was far from benevolent or benign: it siphoned off forestland to Japanese corporations, cut off local communities from woodlands that had long sustained them, and placed vast tracts of commercially viable forests under state control.
 Reforestation, in other words, was a process rife with conflict and fraught with contradiction.
 By chronicling the vicissitudes of this intensive, contested, and largely forgotten forestry project, The Saw and the Seed offers a path-breaking case study in the promise and perils of natural resource management as it took shape in Japan’s empire.